United States v. Elizabeth A. Holmes, et al.: Pre-trial

 In February 2020, Holmes's defense requested a federal court to drop all charges against her and her co-defendant Balwani.
-This was not done, however a federal judge ruled in favor of the defense that four charges would be dropped: one count of conspiracy to commit wire fraud and three counts of wire fraud.
+This was not done, but a federal judge ruled in favor of the defense that four charges would be dropped: one count of conspiracy to commit wire fraud and three counts of wire fraud.
 These were in relation to doctors and "non-paying customers"; since some Theranos blood tests were paid for by medical insurance companies, these patients were not deprived of any money or property; nor were the doctors deprived of money.
-Still, patients who either paid in full or paid a co-payment for a blood test would be considered as possible fraud victims.
+Still, patients who either paid in full or paid a copayment for a blood test would be considered as possible fraud victims.
 As such, the judge kept the 11 charges of wire fraud for investors and paying patients.

 In May 2020, prosecutors added a twelfth fraud charge concerning test results from a patient in Arizona.
 In July 2020, prosecutors filed a third superseding indictment that removed the twelfth charge, settling on a final 11 indictments comprising 7 for investors and 4 for patients.

 In late August 2020, Holmes's legal team filed new motions seeking the dismissal of seven of the felony fraud charges, claiming that Judge Edward Davila had made a mistake about her obligations to the Theranos investors.
 The charges were not dismissed.

 In September 2020, Bloomberg News reported that Holmes was exploring a "mental disease" defense for her criminal fraud trial when the judge overseeing the case ruled that government prosecutors would be allowed to examine Holmes.

 In February 2021, federal government prosecutors accused Holmes and other executives of destroying evidence in Theranos's final days in business.
 The attorney for Holmes argued the government was to blame for their failure to preserve critical evidence.
 The specific evidence in question concerned the company's history of internal testing, including the accuracy and failure rates of Theranos's blood-testing systems.